DTO2/DTO2/README.md

 - 👋 Hi, I’m Daniel To @DTO2
-- 👨‍💻 Learning Code
+- 👨‍💻 Building Projects and Developing as a Software Engineer
-- 📫 How to reach me daniel_to_2@hotmail.com
+- 📫 How to reach me danielto548@gmail.com